joachim-gassen/botex/README.md

 You see that it also contains some questions and answers.
 They are also accessible in `test/questions_and_answers.csv` after the run and were given by two bot instances in the oTree test survey `test/otree` during testing.
 The survey is designed to test the usage of standard oTree forms, buttons and wait pages in a session with interacting participants.

 The costs of running the test on OpenAI using the "gpt-4o" model are roughly 0.10 US-$.

-## More information

-If you want to learn more about botex

-- take a look at our [botex examples repo](https://github.com/trr266/botex_examples), providing a code walk-through for an actual online experiment (in which you can also participate), or
-- read our current [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4891763) using botex to explore the contexutalization effects in accounting experiments.

-## Get in touch

-If you are interested in this project or even have already tried it, we would love to hear from you.
-Simply shoot an email, comment on our linkedin post, or open an issue here on GitHub!